“Surround yourself with people who are smarter than you and work hard to help them to grow and shine.” – Beth Clymer, CFO, Jobcase, Inc.

 It’s a delivery that makes her final piece of advice sound all the more compelling.

 Advises Clymer: “Don’t be penny wise and pound foolish.
-Really focus on surrounding yourself with the quantity and quality of team members who are going to allow your team to really help to drive the business.” –Jack Sweeney
+Really focus on surrounding yourself with the quantity and quality of talent that will allow your team to really help to drive the business.” –Jack Sweeney

 Made Possible By